Deonixlive/Control-Betaflight-Copter/README.md

 ### Prerequisites

 Before using this repository, ensure you have Python installed on your machine.
 You can download Python from [here](https://www.python.org/downloads/).
-This repo was tested for Python >= 1.12
+This repo has been tested for Python >= 1.12 and there aren't many dependencies.

 ### Installation